wp-document-revisions/wp-document-revisions/readme.txt

 = 1.2 =
 * Added shortcode to display list of documents meeting specified criteria
 * Added shortcode to display a document's revisions (formerly in code cookbook)
-* Addded widget to display recently revised documents (formerly in code cookbook)
+* Added widget to display recently revised documents (formerly in code cookbook)
 * Created new global `get_documents()` and `get_document_revisions()` functions to help build and customize themes and plugins
 * Added filter to `wp_get_attachment_url` to force document/revision urls when attachments are queried directly
 * Better organization of plugin files within plugin folder